-The Wealth Management team consists of highly-qualified and experienced professionals assigned to cover the Kingdom of Bahrain, all provinces of the Kingdom of Saudi Arabia, the State of Kuwait, all Emirates of the UAE. the State of Qatar and the Sultanate of Oman.
+The Wealth Management team consists of highly-qualified and experienced professionals assigned to cover the Kingdom of Bahrain, all provinces of the Kingdom of Saudi Arabia, the State of Kuwait, all Emirates of the UAE, the State of Qatar and the Sultanate of Oman.
 Team members have constantly demonstrated their technical ability to place a wide range of products across different sectors.
-Acting as the main point of contact for investors, the team members deliver regular portfolio updates, introduce new investment opportunities, offer insight into local and regional markets, and provide financial advisory to their clients as
+Acting as the main point of contact for investors, the team members deliver regular portfolio updates, introduce new investment opportunities, offer insight into local and regional markets, and provide financial advisory to their clients.

-FY 2015 proved to be another challenging year, particularly the first six months, which were highlighted by severe market volatility, a dramatic drop in oil prices which affected planned government spending, and heightened geo-political tensions across some parts of the MENA region.
-The second half of the year, however, proved to be more positive, with most regional markets recovering and oil prices stabilising.
-Against this backdrop, the team maintained its close client relationships through regular visits across the region, and was successful in offering a number of new investments with a total capital raising of approximately USD 160 million.
+FY 2016 proved to be another challenging year, highlighted by severe market volatility, a dramatic drop in oil prices, economic and fiscal reforms by regional governments, and worsening geo-political tensions in some parts of MENA.
+Against this backdrop, the team maintained its close client relationships through regular visits across the region, and was successful in offering and closing several new investments with a total capital raising of approximately USD 200 million.